camaraproject/Commonalities/documentation/API-design-guidelines.md

 There are different organizations, standardization forums and collaboration projects that define specific interfaces for certain domains, which are then implemented by different industry agents: integrators, software manufacturers, etc...
 Some of these organizations, specialized in network domains, include 3GPP, ETSI, IETF and Broadband Forum, among others.

 At the systems level, the reference organization is the Telemanagement Forum (TM Forum).
-TM Forum is a global association that drives collaboration and collective problem solving to maximize the business success of telecommunications companies and their provider ecosystem.
+TM Forum is a global association that drives collaboration and collective problem-solving to maximize the business success of telecommunications companies and their provider ecosystem.
 Its purpose is to help this ecosystem to transform and prosper in the digital age.

 **TM Forum Frameworx** is a set of best practices and standards for evaluating and optimizing process performance, using a service approach to operations.
 The tools available in Frameworx help to improve end-to-end service management in complex, multi-stakeholder environments.
-It has been widely adopted by the telecommunications industry, providing a common language of processes, functional capabilities, and information.
+It has been widely adopted by the telecommunication industry, providing a common language of processes, functional capabilities, and information.

 The TM Forum Frameworx is composed of: